PSA logo crest

 Director of Residence and Chief of Staff

 The Director of Residence and the Chief of Staff roles are often based out of a principal’s primary residence but work directly with a family office.
-Their primary focus is to maintain continuity between many estates and staff.
+Their primary focus is to maintain continuity between all residential properties, private assets, and staff.
 Director of Residence and Chief of Staff are executive roles that are most successful when promoted from within the estate, having prior experience as estate managers.
 They command executive salaries and benefits for their loyalty and expertise.

 They are trusted with all the tools needed to conduct business on behalf of their principals, including a credit card, checking account, cell phone, laptop, and email address.
 Benefit packages generally include housing or stipend, car or stipend, along with a typical corporate benefits package.
 Since uniforms are not required, a clothing allowance is often included in the benefits package.
 Their education includes specialized training with a reputable institution dedicated to the private service industry and a bachelor’s degree in Management or Hospitality.
 Directors of Residence and the Chief of Staff typically draw a considerable salary for their talents, ranging from $200,000-$600,000 a year in the United States.